- Thaddeus Stevens College of Technology plans to open the Fall semester with a hybrid approach of online and in-person instruction.

-- All athletics for the fall 2020 semester have been suspended.
+- All athletics for the spring 2020 semester have been suspended.

 - Face masks are required to be worn by all students, faculty and staff on all College campuses and locations, with the exception of a medically documented accommodation.
 This includes inside all College buildings, and outside when on the college campus and other locations.

 - If a student is alone inside their residence hall room, it may be removed.

 - Employees alone in their office may also remove their face covering.

 - An exception will be made while eating.

 - According to the CDC, appropriate use of face masks or coverings is critical in minimizing risks to others near you.
 You could potentially spread COVID-19 to others even if you do not feel sick.